 Editor’s note: Tikkun is delighted to be publishing Michael Kagan’s book Where’s G?d as a series on our website.
 This is the fifth chapter.
-Click here to read the Prologue, Introduction, and “Night One.”
 Click here to read “Night Three.”
+Click here to read “Night Six.”

 Planet Earth lit up, and so did I. The large globe, a present from my Uncle Gerald, stood in the corner of my room.
 An electric cord passed through the South Pole and disappeared into the deep magnum of the earth’s core.
 By pressing a round button on the floor, I could light up the world.
 It was a beautiful sight, especially when I turned off all the other lights in my room.
 The planet glowed warmly.
 So many colors, so many hues.
 All the blues, all the browns, all the greens.
 So beautiful.
 No fluffy white clouds of course, not over my planet.